Subject area: Literacy, expressive arts, RME, health and wellbeing, sciences

 - Identify what they can do to help by suggesting ways that we can all be more environmentally responsible

-- Apply a variety of approaches including, for example, creating a campaign using different communication mediums such as letter writing, participating in an eco – schools group committee, preparing a newspaper report or writing a script for a video documentary film about conservation work in Scotland.
+- Apply a variety of approaches including, for example, creating a campaign using different communication methods such as letter writing, participating in an Eco-Schools group committee, preparing a newspaper report or writing a script for a documentary film about conservation work in Scotland

-For more ideas and activities to use with this section consider setting up your classes own Eco committee.
+For more ideas and activities to use with this section consider setting up your own Eco-Schools Committee.

-The suggested activities on this web site provide in directed learning approaches.
+The suggested activities on this website provide directed learning approaches.